 With years of experience serving Southern Arizona, we have the knowledge and dedication to fight for your benefits.
 We work on a contingent fee basis, meaning you pay no attorney fees unless we secure benefits for you.
 Our firm prioritizes effective communication, whether through telephone, email, or in-person consultations.

 Don’t navigate the SSI process alone.
-Contact our SSI lawyers in Tucson, AZ today for a free consultation and let us advocate for your rights.
+Contact our SSI lawyers in Tucson, AZ, today for a free consultation and let us advocate for your rights.

-Supplemental Security Income (SSI) FAQs
+Supplemental Security Income FAQs

 How does income affect my SSI eligibility?